napari/napari/docs/source/explanations/rendering.md

 Napari renders data out of an array-like interface.
 The data can be owned by any object that supports `numpy`'s slicing syntax.
 One common such object is a [Dask](https://dask.org/) array.
-Rendering any array-like data is flexible and powerful, but it means that simple array accesses can result in the execution of arbitrary code.
+The fact that napari can render out of any array-like data is flexible and powerful, but it means that simple array accesses can result in the execution of arbitrary code.
 For example, an array access might result in disk or network IO, or even a complex machine learning computation.
 This means array accesses can take an arbitrary long time to complete.

 ## Asynchronous Rendering